xa-io/coinbase-volatility-scanner/README.md

 The script will print logs to the console and send notifications to Discord based on the settings you configured.

-### Script Overview
+# Script Overview:

+1. **Environment Setup**
-1. **Environment Setup**: Loads API keys and Discord webhook URL from the `.env` file.
+   Loads API keys (`COINBASE_API_KEY`, `COINBASE_API_SECRET`) and the Discord webhook URL (`DISCORD_WEBHOOK_URL`) from a `.env` file.
+This file should be located in the same directory as the script.

+2. **File Management**
-2. **File Management**: Automatically updates the `active_pairs_no_usd.txt` file based on active USD trading pairs.
+   - Automatically creates and updates an `active_pairs_no_usd.txt` file containing all active USD trading pairs (minus the `-USD` suffix).
+   - Stores short‐term plus minimal 24‐hour price history data in a JSON file (`price_history.json`), ensuring script restarts do not lose important historical information.

-3. **Price Monitoring**:
+3. **Price Monitoring**
-   - Fetches current spot prices for each pair with retry logic and skip logic for failing pairs.
+   - Fetches prices for each active pair at configurable intervals (`FETCH_INTERVAL`).
-   - Uses a configurable timeout and a skip window (`SKIP_FAILED_PAIRS_MINUTES`) to prevent indefinite delays.
+   - Uses retry logic (`RETRY_ATTEMPTS`) and temporary skip windows (`SKIP_FAILED_PAIRS_MINUTES`) to handle pairs that repeatedly fail to fetch data.
-4. **Historical Data Storage**:
-   - Retains detailed price data only for the last **5 minutes** (for short-term high/low detection).
-   - Keeps a single, earliest data point from within the last 24 hours for historical percentage change calculations.
+   - Tracks short‐term price movement using the last 5 minutes of data, plus a single data point from ~24 hours ago for historical comparison.

-   - Saves this reduced dataset in `price_history.json` using a temporary file approach for safe writes.
-5. **Notification System**:
-   - Detects significant price movements (including "wicked out of range" events) using both recent and historical data.
-   - Uses configurable thresholds and cooldowns to avoid repeated notifications.
+4. **Notifications**
-   - Sends formatted notifications to both the console (with timestamps) and Discord (if enabled).
+   - Sends formatted alerts to both the console (with timestamps) and to a Discord channel (without timestamps) if configured via `USE_DISCORD_WEBHOOK`.
-6. **Safe JSON Writing**:
-   - Writes the `PRICE_HISTORY` data to a temporary file first, then atomically replaces the main JSON file.
-   - This prevents corruption of `price_history.json` if the script is interrupted during a write.
+   - Each alert includes the pair symbol, short‐term percentage change, current price, and a 24‐hour comparison percentage with corresponding emojis.

+5. **Historical Data**
+   - Maintains a rolling 24‐hour window of historical data (`HISTORY_RETENTION_MINUTES`).
+   - Retains all price points within the last 5 minutes for detecting local highs/lows and a single “anchor” point from ~24 hours ago for percent‐change calculation.
+   - Saves and loads data from a JSON file to preserve history across script restarts.

+6. **Volatile Text**
+   - Allows you to specify an optional text string (`VOLATILE_TEXT`) to append to alerts, useful for highlighting significant or “wicked” price changes.

-7. **Debug and Alert Modes**:
+7. **Debug Mode**
-   - When `DEBUG` is enabled, extra diagnostic information is printed to the console.
-   - Displays an initial alert message on startup and a post-initialization message after the warm-up period.
+   - If `DEBUG = True`, the script prints additional information to the console, including fetched price dictionaries and extended logs of retry attempts.

+8. **Initial Alert Message**
+   - On script start, displays a single alert message (e.g. “Scanner has been updated…") both in the console and on Discord, indicating how long until full historical accuracy is established.

+9. **Post-Initialization Message**
+   - Once the configured `HISTORICAL_INTERVAL_MINUTES` (often 24 hours) has elapsed, sends a final message acknowledging the script has built a complete rolling history, so further alerts reflect accurate longer-term data.

+10. **Notification Cooldown**
+    - Ensures that each pair only triggers a new alert after a minimum cooldown period (`NOTIFICATION_COOLDOWN` in minutes).
+    - Applies an additional threshold multiplier (`NOTIFICATION_COOLDOWN_MULTIPLIER`) to avoid back‐to‐back alerts for small fluctuations after an initial large move.

+11. **Block List for Ignored Coins**
+    - Introduces a `BLOCK_LIST` (comma‐separated string) to skip sending alerts for specific coins (e.g. `"IOTX"`).
+    - The script continues fetching prices for these pairs, but does not generate notifications when they meet normal alert conditions.

+12. **Fail‐Skip Logic**
+    - Tracks pairs that repeatedly fail to fetch prices (`RETRY_ATTEMPTS`) and temporarily excludes them from requests for `SKIP_FAILED_PAIRS_MINUTES`.
+    - Prevents an endlessly failing pair from blocking or slowing overall scanning.

 ## Revisions